Top Pumpkin Patches and Farms for Long Island Kids

-Each fall weekend through Halloween, enjoy pumpkin picking, as well as hayrides and other fun activities for kids, including an animal train ride, a hayride, duck races, and a play area for little ones.
+Each fall weekend through Halloween, plus Columbus Day, enjoy pumpkin picking, as well as hayrides and other fun activities for kids, including an animal train ride, a hayride, duck races, and a play area for little ones.

 Benner’s Farm — East Setauket

-This small, organic farm hosts a number of family-friendly events throughout the year, including its harvest fair.
+This small, organic farm hosts a number of family-friendly events throughout the year, including its Fall Harvest Festival.
 Kids can go pumpkin picking, hop on a hayride, and learn how cider is made.
 It also offers kids' workshops on the weekend, and weekday programs such as mommy-and-me classes.
 Fall fun weekends begin Oct.
-6.
+5.

 Borellas Farm Stand — St. James

 Pumpkin picking, hayrides, corn mazes, bounce houses, and more are waiting for your family at this family-run farm during its Fall Harvest Festival each weekend beginning September 29th and every weekend in October plus Columbus Day.
 You’ll also find plenty of seasonal flowers, fruits, and vegetables for sale.

 Brightwaters Farms offers an assortment of autumn activities, including its celebrated pumpkin patch.

 Brightwaters Farms — Bay Shore

 Pumpkin picking, hayrides, face painting, and farm animal feeding are just a few of the activities kids enjoy here.
 There’s also a concession stand, country store, and farmers’ market.
 Added activities and events happen on fall festival weekends.

 Elwood Pumpkin and Christmas Tree Farm — Huntington

 Pick pumpkins right off the vine at this farm.
 Enjoy hayrides and a small corn maze ideal for kids 10 and younger.

 Little ones will thrill to the pumpkin search at F & W Schmitt Family Farm in Melville.

 F & W Schmitt Family Farm — Melville

 Organics Today Farm — East Islip

 Pick your own organic pumpkins here and then hop on a tractor-pulled hayride.
 Bring a flashlight and pick pumpkins in the moonlight.
-On Friday nights, you can gather around the chiminea, sip hot cocoa and nibble on pumpkin muffins.
-Other goodies include roasted corn, hot apple cider, apple cider donuts, raw honey and plenty of organic produce for purchase.
+On Friday nights, you can gather around the chimney, sip hot cocoa, and nibble on pumpkin muffins.
+Other goodies include roasted corn, hot apple cider, apple cider donuts, raw honey, and plenty of organic produce for purchase.